Deployment

 Review discovered schema

 askLenny reads INFORMATION_SCHEMA from every configured connector.
-Tables and columns appear with a "New" badge — meaning they exist in the database but are not yet in the graph.
+Tables and columns appear with a "New" badge - they exist in your database but are not yet in the graph.

 3